mooddood235/cppLox/README.md

 # cppLox

 C++ implementation of the Lox language described in the book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.
+The C implementation of Lox is being developed [here](https://github.com/mooddood235/clox).

 ## Features
 - Dynamic Typing